-Many people around the world experience a range of fears, which can create anxiety, stress or panic (see our full list of phobias further below).
+Many people around the world experience a range of different fears, which can create anxiety, stress or panic (see our full list of phobias further below).

 There are many thousands of different fears, which cover the entire gamet of life.